The (un)importance of consistent art-making

 And, last but not least, there is nothing wrong with happily slacking without any good reason every once in awhile!

-I hope you enjoy your holidays immensely and I wish you many blessings!
+I hope you enjoy your day immensely and I wish you all the best!

 How do you create a rhythm of painting and not painting?
-Tell us in the comments below, or join the conversation at the ArtNow Community, in which you are more than welcome!
+Tell us in the comments below!